British School System vs US School SystemDr Shafiq

 The Teaching Method

-They monitor progress, solve the problems, apply discipline, counsel, and deliver news to parents.
-They follow the class syllabus and instructions from year to year.
+The unique thing about English Curriculum education is the form tutor.
+The responsibility is similar to a homeroom teacher.
+They monitor progress, solve problems, apply discipline, counsel, and deliver news to parents.
+In addition, they follow the class syllabus and instructions from year to year.
 This forms a relationship that is beneficial for the students.

 The Extracurricular activities

-Most importantly, the authority is looking for good scores.
+If a student wants to go to Oxford for Business in the U.K, having some great extracurricular activities might be good.
+Most importantly, the U.K. education authority is looking for good scores.
 At the interview, they will generally ask you about business.
 Harvard, however, will be looking at everything.
-Try getting into Harvard with just good grades is not possible.
+Trying to get into Harvard with just good grades is not possible.

 British students have access to apply to 5 universities.
 Therefore, the acceptance rates for even top universities are substantially higher.
 Plus, England and the United Kingdom are the home to four of the world’s top six universities, including Cambridge, Imperial College of London, Oxford, and University College of London.